h4cc/AliceFixturesBundle/README.md

 You can globally configure the Seed for random values, the Locale for Faker and a global flag do_flush, if ORM flushes of entities should be omitted or not.

-A custom 'object_manager' service id can be defined, as well a custom 'schema_manager' service id.
+A custom 'schema_manager' service id can be defined, the Entity or ObjectManagers from Doctrine will be determined by current objects class and mapping.

 In case you want to use the default services for either doctrine/orm or doctrine/mongodb-odm, set the "doctrine" value accordingly, which can be either "orm" or "mongodb-odm".
-This setting will just adjust the service-ids for 'object_manager' and 'schema_manager' accordingly, if you have not set them on your own.
+This setting will just adjust the service-ids for ManagerRegistry and 'schema_manager' accordingly, if you have not set them on your own.

+A simple configuration using a single default manager:

 ```yaml
 # app/config/config_dev.yml